lindashao1220/website/content/en/project/dandelion.md

 {{< youtube lnAulnqN59M >}}

 After this, I started to add the stem of the flower and hoping it can get moving according to the tilting position of the phone.
-Also, I decided to make all the petals grow after they disappear, instead of just getting back instantly, and this is the final result:)
+Also, I decided to make all the petals grow after they disappear, instead of just getting back instantly, and this is the final result

 [Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/7cde2aa4-2749-4349-bc9a-7310bf3e124b/Untitled.qt)